caojingw/caojingw.github.io/_posts/2018-10-10-Sentiment Analysis Note 2.md

 When we have a collection of text corpus and in order to apply the algorithm to the text, we need to extract the mathematical representation of these text.

-One of the simplesttechniques is 'Bag Of Words'(BOW).
+One of the simplest techniques is 'Bag Of Words'(BOW).

 TBD